alenkis/functional-programming-typescript-book/content/chapter3.md

 );
 ```

-Both `match` and `getOrElse` need to return the same type from both branches, so that the resulting value is a single type.
+Both `match` and `getOrElse` need to return the same type from both branches, so that the resulting value is of a single type.
 We can also _widen_ the result by using `getOrElseW`.
 In `fp-ts`, `W` suffix means _widen_ and functions that end with `W` aggregate types from different branches into a type union

 ```typescript
 const result = pipe(